 Learn about their career decisions, discover who or what inspired them to specialise in haematology and hear their thoughts on the advances in the specialty and the development of BSH.

-All the interviews were filmed prior to the Covid-19 pandemic and the associated restrictions.
+All the interviews were filmed prior to, or in adherence to, Covid-19 restrictions.

 The views expressed in the material filmed for the anniversary are those of the participants involved and do not necessarily represent the views of the British Society for Haematology.